 Fortunately, if you’re willing to get up early and put in a bit of effort, there’s a way to enjoy the beauty of the lake without the hordes.
-The Plain of Six Glaciers hike was a highlight of our Canada trip, and I highly recommend it if you’re headed to Lake Louise.
+The Plain of Six Glaciers hike was a highlight of our Canadian Rockies trip, and I highly recommend it if you’re headed to Lake Louise.
 You’ll get to hear the roar of a glacier (so cool!!!), get up close and personal to Mount Lefroy, Mount Victoria, and Victoria Glacier, and eat chocolate cake at the historic Plain of Six Glaciers Teahouse.

 If I haven’t sold you on the hike yet, read on for details first and then our personal experience on this popular trek second.

 Things to Know Before Hiking the Plain of Six Glaciers trail:

 - The first two miles along Lake Louise are completely flat and easy.
 But once you get past the lake, it’s uphill for the next 2.5 miles.
 There are a few sections that are very steep.